KC5VDJ/Pi-DI/README.md

 One each selectable Raspian/bsd, CDCNet, or DI Console port, initially, using the standard Pi serial console; All three possibly similar to the SCO or screen(1) virtial console switching?
 Any / All can be enabled / disabled (headless = yes).

 Access to Pi pins and interfaces, with at least compass and ftn5 API.
-This will include SPI and I2C, as well as channel-wide I/O.
+This will include SPI and I2C, as well as parallel channel-wide I/O.

 Three DI types will be supported, Version 1, Version 1 with 128k, Version 2 with 4M-16M in 4M increments.